-In January 2018, the Compensation Committee reviewed performance in relation to the KPM benchmarks under the 2017 AIP, as well as corporate accomplishments during the year that were not specifically addressed by those benchmarks, and approved an aggregate payout under the 2017 AIP equal to 118% (1.18X) of the target bonus for all employees (including executive officers).
-Total cash bonus awards under the 2017 AIP to the named executive officers, as a group, was \$812,173.
+In January 2019, the Compensation Committee reviewed performance in relation to the KPM benchmarks under the 2018 AIP, as well as corporate accomplishments during the year that were not specifically addressed by those benchmarks, and approved an aggregate payout under the 2018 AIP equal to 114% (1.14X) of the target bonus for all employees (including executive officers).
+Total cash bonus awards under the 2018 AIP to the named executive officers, as a group, was \$780,634.

-Long-term equity-based compensation is achieved through grants of incentive stock options ("Options") pursuant to the Company's stock option plan ("Option Plan") and share unit awards ("Unit Awards") pursuant to the Company's incentive security plan ("Incentive Security Plan").
+Long-term equity-based compensation is achieved through grants of Options under the Option Plan and Unit Awards under the Incentive Security Plan.
 See "- Equity Incentive Plan Awards" and "Equity Compensation Arrangements" below.